Kuljeet-123/CMS-Globe-Bank-Project-Using-PHP-And-MYSQL/Readme.md

 ## Features:
-  1. Front Page Slideshow
+  1. Front Page Slideshow.
   2. Login / Logout for user.
-  3. Navigation Bar
+  3. Navigation Bar.
-  4. CSS using Twitter Bootstrap
+  4. CSS using Twitter Bootstrap.

 ## Tools and Technology used:
   1. HTML/CSS